brootaylor/bostontparty-v2/src/_content/news/posts/man-and-machine-2023.md

 Hope to see you there!

-Dino, Alison, Rory and Sue
+Dino, Alison, Rory &amp; Sue

 ---